Buyer signals experienced sellers look out for

 5. Prospect takes fewer than 24 hours to respond to an email

-Outreach’s sales engagement features are an excellent way to make sure nothing falls through the cracks.
+Outreach’s AI Revenue Workflow features are an excellent way to make sure nothing falls through the cracks.
 By alerting sales teams to identify and prioritize engaged prospects, they can take relevant and timely follow-up actions that drive conversion.

 6. Prospect asks about integrations